dataxfi/pathfinder/readme.md

   }): Promise<string[]>
   ```

+nodes

+The node graph being built by getPoolsForToken()

+`pathfinder.nodes`

 ## Limitations
 Currently the subgraphs being queried are all subgraphs from the most popular dex's on supportedChains: